manato-takahashi/manato-takahashi/README.md

 # About Me

-1. I'm a Game Developer from Japan
+1. I'm a Game Developer(intern) from Japan

 2. My favorites are Unity, C#